Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/filtering.md

 ### Culture and Case Sensitivity

 The [StringComparison](xref:@ActiproUIRoot.Data.Filtering.StringFilterBase.StringComparison) property is set to a `StringComparison` value that determines how to compare the strings in terms of culture and case sensitivity.
-The default value is `CurrentCultureIgnoreCase`, but can be set to other options if you would prefer ordinal or case sensitive comparisons.
+The default value is `CurrentCultureIgnoreCase` but can be set to other options if you would prefer ordinal or case sensitive comparisons.

 ### Regular Expressions